micro/go-micro/README.md

 - **Sync Comms** - RPC based communication with support for bidirectional streaming
 - **Async Comms** - Native PubSub messaging built in for event driven architectures
 - **Message Encoding** - Dynamic encoding based on content-type with protobuf and json out of the box
-- **Service Interface** - All features are wrapped up in a simple high level interface

 Go Micro supports both the Service and Function programming models.
 Read on to learn more.